 Among the families, \texttt{DCRat} demonstrates the most pronounced benefit, with a delta of $+0.080$ after filtering, as illustrated in \myfig\ref{fig:dcrat_case}.
 While the overall improvements are encouraging, the effectiveness of LLM-based filtering is not uniform across all malware families.
 We observe a substantial degree of variance in delta values, with a standard deviation of $\sigma_{\Delta} = 0.030$, indicating that \textit{the semantic effect of filtering is highly dependent on malware family characteristics}.

-As observed in both Table~\ref{tab:family_perf} and \myfig\ref{fig:rq1_results}, the gain in semantic clarity varies significantly depending on the structural characteristics of the family.
-In particular, we discover that filtering is more effective for malware families whose semantic content tends to correlate with string length.
+As shown in both Table~\ref{tab:family_perf} and \myfig\ref{fig:rq1_results}, the gain in semantic clarity varies significantly depending on the structural characteristics of each family.
+We find that filtering is more effective for malware families whose semantic content tends to correlate with string length.
 These include families such as \texttt{DCRat} and \texttt{CoinMiner}, where command-and-control (C2) payloads or embedded commands often follow fixed-length patterns.
-In contrast, for families such as \texttt{RecordBreaker} and \texttt{CobaltStrike}—where obfuscation is more common and semantically meaningful strings may be short or deliberately fragmented—length-based filtering may inadvertently remove useful features.
+In contrast, for families such as \texttt{RecordBreaker} and \texttt{CobaltStrike}, where obfuscation is more common and semantically meaningful strings may be short or deliberately fragmented, length-based filtering may inadvertently remove useful features.

 These results support our hypothesis that semantic filtering, guided by LLMs, is especially beneficial under two key conditions.
-First, when malware families exhibit consistent length-encoded behavior—such as well-formed C2 commands or templated configuration strings—filtering out short, low-entropy strings helps retain high-value patterns.
-Second, when the length threshold (e.g., $L = 13$) aligns with the operational norms of that family, the filtering process strikes a favorable balance between noise reduction and information preservation.
+First, when malware families exhibit consistent length-encoded behavior, such as well-formed C2 commands or templated configuration strings, filtering out short, low-entropy strings helps retain high-value patterns.
+Second, when the length threshold (e.g., $L = 13$) matches the operational norms of that family, the filtering process achieves a good balance between reducing noise and preserving information.

 Nonetheless, the fixed nature of our thresholding strategy introduces limitations.
 Our current pipeline adopts a global threshold of $L = 13$ for all families, based on the aggregated LLM analysis results.
 However, the family-level heterogeneity observed suggests that this one-size-fits-all approach may be suboptimal.
 Future work should explore adaptive or family-specific length thresholds that can better accommodate the diversity in string structures and improve the generalization of semantic filtering across different malware types.